QuakeWatch Server Manual

 = ##

-check-and-output interval in milliseconds.
-This log file is used
+milliseconds.
+This log file is used for debugging

 memoryLogIntervalMSecs